zpx01/pulsar-classifier/README.md

 # Pulsar Classifier
-A machine learning model based on k-Nearest-Neighbors for classifying pulsars based on pulsar radio wave emission patterns.
+A machine learning model based on k-Nearest-Neighbor for classifying pulsars based on pulsar radio wave emission patterns.

 ## Abstract
 HTRU2 is a data set which describes a sample of pulsar candidates collected during the High Time Resolution Universe Survey.